ithaka/PEP/docs/students.md

 * Does it answer a question or fill a need in your research?
 * Does it add something new?

-### Scholarly vs. Popular Sources
+#### Scholarly vs. Popular Sources
 So far, we’ve looked at a variety of different academic journal excerpts from scholarly databases.
 But what about sources found using Google or other search engines?
 You can use the principles you’ve learned to evaluate sources found online.
 Here’s how: Look for publishing information.

 [Consider Slate.]
 It’s got an established publisher, a logo, and an author.
 What is it missing?
 Peer review.
 What about style?
 It’s in color with an accessible and friendly tone and layout.
 Does that seem scholarly?

 [Look at Time Out From Testing.]
 Their mission statement says they are “committed to a ‘time-out’ from excessive and high stakes exams.”
-Can you detect bias in that statement?Some types of information may appear credible but not scholarly.
+Can you detect bias in that statement?
+Some types of information may appear credible but not scholarly.
 They may be written by thought leaders in the area you’re researching, but the outlet for the article is not itself part of the scholarly record.
 In other cases, the author has an opinion to express or an agenda to advance, so the information is biased.
 In certain cases, an article is actually created by a company’s marketing department to get you to buy something.
 In this case, the piece is not created to forward an academic idea at all.
 On the web, you may encounter popular sources, and they should generally not be included in your scholarly research.
 Examples of popular sources include:

 * Sponsored pages, often called advertorials
 * Online magazines or blogs

 Just because sources are popular doesn’t mean they aren’t accurate or well-written.
 They usually contain true information and are written in a way that interests and engages a general audience.
 But because they don’t undergo the same rigorous peer review and editorial process as scholarly articles, they are not always suitable for establishing credibility in your research.
 They should generally be avoided for academic work.

-### Wikipedia
-[Wikipedia] is not considered a scholarly source for several reasons.
-Based on all the information we’ve covered, can you name a few?
-* It has no clear author, so there’s no way to assess the author’s credentials.
-* It doesn’t have a publisher or editorial board, and it’s not collected in a scholarly journal or database.
-* Though many editors collaborate on its records, there is no peer review or formal verification process.
-* There is no final or published version that can be cited, since many entries change daily or even hourly.
-* Its intent is to introduce a topic to a general audience, not to address academic or professional peers.

 ## Requesting Materials